 Know their reasons for renting

 While it’s probably tempting to rent to someone who answers the question of “Why do you want to rent here?” with “It’s a nice place” or “The rent price is great,” that’s not a great idea.
 Always look for someone who has a good reason to stick around.
-Those are the ones who will be more likely to take care of the property but also renew the lease.
+Those are the ones who will be more likely to take care of the property and also renew the lease.

 If your property has a high turnover, you not only have to go through the screening process over and over but also clean up and deal with any other issues that present.
 So look for someone who likes the area, wants their kids to go to the school nearby, or any other factors that indicate they’ll be staying for a while.

 In this day and age, that impressive credit score could mean a lot of things, but an answer like “This place is cheap” almost always means, “I’ll be moving just as soon as I find something better.”
+For this reason, smaller scale, locally run agencies and landlords are becoming more understanding of credit history.
+As they do this, they are becoming much more focused on something else.
+Your rental history.

 Do a fact check